mattmajestic/shiny-py-docker/README.md

-# Shiny Python Templates 🌟
+# Shiny Python Templates with Docker 🌟

 Explore our collection of Shiny Python templates to jumpstart your interactive web applications!